 Winter is coming.
 Though emergencies happen throughout the year, if you have NOT already signed up for CodeRED emergency notifications from Goshen, now is an excellent time to consider participating.
 There are too many who have NOTsigned up for these notifications.
 Make this a more effective tool for Goshen residents to receive emergency notifications.
 Sign up now!

 Would you like to stay informed about what is going on in Goshen via the Town News & Announcements section of the web site?

-To receive emails regarding updates that are posted to Town News & Announcements, you can sign up for postings on any or all of the categories below.
-The frequency of the emails will likely be either weekly or bi-weekly.
-You will only receive 1 email per category.
+To receive emails regarding items that are posted to Town News & Announcements, you can sign up.
+The frequency of the emails will likely be either once or twice per month depending on the number of additions to the website.

 The Commonwealth of Massachusetts and Westfield Gas & Electric have partnered with some hilltowns to temporarily offer a high speed internet connection at a central location in each participating town.
 This connection will offer speeds of up to 200 MBPS for up to 15 concurrent connections.
 In Goshen, that Wi-Fi connection has been installed at the Town Office building.
 This connection will be available through June 30, 2021, depending on the duration of the COVID-19 Public Health Emergency.
 The necessity for extending this access will be determined by the state towards the end of 2020.

 When utilizing parking lot Wi-Fi, you must practice all current Massachusetts Department of Public Health guidelines for SAFE SOCIAL DISTANCING (MassDPH Social Distancing Guidelines).

 Goshen Town Office & Town Hall – Connect to either: